kazurayam/ks_chrome_is_controlled_by/README.md

 ## Problem to solve

-When I ran a Test Case to open a URL in Chrome brower, I saw a text "Chrome is being controlled by automated test software".
+When I ran a Test Case to open a URL in Chrome browser, a text "Chrome is being controlled by automated test software" comes up.

 ![with](https://kazurayam.github.io/ks_chrome_is_controlled_by/images/With_the_message.png)